MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: MovieChat

 \subsection{Short-term Memory}

-Short-term memory stores the visual tokens in a temporary buffer.
-The previously extracted visual features by sliding window $K$ times without further processing are used to construct short-term memory, which can be formulated by:
+Short-term memory stores the frame tokens in a temporary fixed-length buffer.
+The previously extracted visual features by sliding window $G$ times without further processing are used to construct short-term memory, which can be formulated by:

-where $\mathcal{S}$ is short-term memory.
-Note that we set short-term memory to a fixed length since the role of short-term memory is to assist in understanding based on previous short-term contextual information.
-The update strategy for short-term memory is similar to the First-in-First-out~(FIFO) queue.
-When a new batch of visual tokens enter, we drop the earliest one that was present.
-The dropped tokens are further consolidated into long-term memory.
+where $\mathcal{S}$ is short-term memory, and $K$ is equal to $ C \times G$.
+Note that we set short-term memory to contain a fixed length of $K$ frames since the role of short-term memory is to assist in video understanding based on previous short-term contextual information.

+The update strategy for short-term memory is based on the First-in-First-out~(FIFO) queue.
+As a new batch of visual tokens enters, when the short-term memory reaches its capacity, we pop the currently stored frames to the memory consolidation module and clear the short-term memory.
+The output video feature obtained from the consolidation module augments the long-term memory; on the other hand, it reinitializes the short-term memory with this feature.
+The initialization aims at communicating the information between different sliding windows, thereby achieving more efficient compression.